-Further improvements are required to ensure compliance with the Council's policies for recording, processing, storing and transmitting personal and sensitive information.
-Recent audit work has identified some continuing poor practice with the handling of documents and information security.
+Further improvements are still required to ensure compliance with the Council's policies for recording, processing, storing and transmitting personal and confidential information.
+Recent audit work at County Hall and other establishments has identified continuing poor practice with the handling of documents and information security.
 This has included sensitive information being left out, pedestals and cabinets being left unlocked and laptops left unsecured.
-There have also been a number of data security beaches in the year, including one incident that required reporting to the Information Commissioner's Office.
+There have also been a number of serious data security beaches in the year, including three incidents that have required reporting to the Information Commissioner's Office.